|

 upper body to give me flexibility and more energy,"

+she says.
 June McNeil, a

 42-year-old manager of a Toronto sports club, took up